Conforming Mortgage Lending Guidelines On Conventional Loans

 Down Payment Conforming Mortgage Lending Guidelines Versus Other Loan Programs

-VA and USDA Loans are the only loan programs that do not require down payment on home purchase and offers 100% financing.
+VA and USDA Loans are the only loan programs that do not require down payment on a home purchase and offer 100% financing.

 - FHA Loans require 3.5% down payment for borrowers with at least 580 credit scores

 - Homebuyers with under 580 credit scores can qualify for FHA Loans with 10% down payment per HUD Guidelines

 - VA, FHA, USDA Loans are for owner occupant properties only

 - Conforming Mortgage Lending Guidelines allows for primary, second, and investment home financing